bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Coordination is hard.
 Research is hard.
 Coordinating research is going to be extra hard.
 Dealing with dependencies between projects will be a challenge both on the technical front and the human front.
 Technical coordination will require figuring out how to keep each project going despite hiccups in other projects.
 Human coordination will require making sure people communicate and get along.
 These are normal management management problems but they will be turned up to 11.
 The distributed nature of early programs will compound with the fact that doing anything new (especially with atoms) makes it harder to have shared context.
 At the same time, shared context will be critical!

-To illustrate what the coordination problems might look like, let's look at an imaginary program to use molecular machines in metal-oxide frameworks to do one shot molecular synthesis.
+To illustrate what the coordination problems might look like, let's look at an imaginary program to use molecular machines in metal-organic frameworks to do one shot molecular synthesis.
 There might be one project to create better simulations for a molecular process, one project to design a series of molecular machines that could potentially turn a multi-step synthesis process into a single-shot process, and one project to synthesize the system.
 Friction can pop up all over the place: benchmarks for the simulation need to be processes that are actually relevant for the second group; the design group and the implementation group need to avoid both designing something that is actually impossible to create and also avoid limiting themselves to conservative designs that would be straightforward to create.

 There are many ways to potentially address these coordination problems, all of which need experimental de-fuzzifification.
 PMs can check in regularly with each group, not to crack the whip about progress but to check on what each group needs from the others and whether they're getting it.
 One of the PM's roles will be keeping the bigger program goal front and center and figuring out when an individual group needs to do something 'suboptimal' in order to maximize the entire system.
 Another tactic is to regularly bring together the people actually doing the work on each project (as opposed to just the PIs) *before* they have results so that people across the program can build rapport talking about real research problems instead of defending results.